easyparcel/OpenAPI/source/includes/2025-09/_references.md

 }
 ```

-## Pagination for On-demand Listings
+## Pagination for On-Demand Listings

 The on-demand listing endpoint (`/open_api/2025-09/ondemand/list`) follows the same pagination pattern as shipment listings, but uses `before_booking_number` instead of `before_shipment_number`: